iotconnectivity/iotsmartsim/README.md

 ## Description

-Use the SIM-embedded applications interacts with PodGroup's IoT Platform.
-Pod ENO SIM card includes the following embedded apps:
+Use the SIM-embedded applications interacts with IoT Platform.
+IoT Sm@rtSIM card includes the following embedded apps:

 * **Zero Touch Provisioning**: The SIM will download your device configuration from cloud.
 * **SIM-to-Cloud Encryption**: The SIM will upload your device telemetry to cloud.

-The SIM-embedded apps uses TLSv1.3 (PresharedKey) for a secure interaction with PodGroup's IoT Platform.
+The SIM-embedded apps uses TLSv1.3 (PresharedKey) for a secure interaction with IoT Platform.

 Do you want to see real case scenarios?
 Check here 👇

 👉 **Arduino Nano IoT Board**:

-Turning Arduino Nano into an IoT board with PodGroup's IoT SIM and **SIM2Cloud Encryption** application
+Turning Arduino Nano into an IoT board with IoT SIM and **SIM2Cloud Encryption** application

 https://create.arduino.cc/projecthub/kostiantynchertov/tls-1-3-for-arduino-nano-649610